Philippines employment visas

 Traveling to the Philippines

 - The Philippines Government grants a visa waiver for most nationalities willing to travel to the Philippines for tourism or non-remunerated business.
-Provided they have a return ticket, passport holders of the countries listed on the Philippines’ consulate page can enter the Philippines and obtain a visa waiver for a duration of up to 30 days, renewable once;
+Provided they have a i) return ticket and a ii) passport valid for a period of at least six (6) months beyond the stay in the Philippines.
+Nationals of the countries listed on the Philippines’ consulate page can enter the Philippines and obtain a visa waiver for a duration of up to 30 days, renewable for additional 29 days;

 Working in the Philippines